Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems: Results discussion

 As expected, increasing the coverage leads to an increase of the size of the clusters.
-In particular, while at 11\% and 22\% coverage one can count several isolated ones, at 44\% for both systems Xe atoms are arranged in a unique connected cluster, i.e., the size of the island reaches the dimension of the MD cell.
-In the Xe/Au case there are mainly isolated black Xe atoms in register with the PES minima while for Xe/GL several, somewhat smaller, black patches remain.
+In particular, while at 11\% and 22\% coverages one can count several isolated ones, at 44\% for both systems Xe atoms are arranged in a unique connected cluster, \textit{i.e.}, the size of the island reaches the dimension of the MD cell.
+In the Xe/Au case there are mainly isolated black Xe atoms occupying the PES minima while for Xe/GL several, somewhat smaller, black patches remain.

-Overall one sees that the size of these xenon cluster increases both with coverage and temperature and,correspondingly, their structure becomes more and more incommensurate with the substrate.
+Overall one sees that the size of these xenon clusters increases with both coverage and temperature and, correspondingly, their structure becomes more and more incommensurate with the substrate.
 The change in the range of temperature and coverage explored is more significant for the Xe/GL system, where the mismatch between the Xe and the substrate is smaller, favoring the existence of small commensurate islands at lower temperatures and coverages.
 This qualitative behavior of the adatoms can be confirmed quantitatively by computing the structure factor $S(\mathbf{G})$ of the xenon atoms

 where $\mathbf{G}$ is the summation of the two reciprocal lattice basis vectors of the substrate cell and $\mathbf{r}_{j}$ is the real space position of the $j$-th xenon atom. $S(\mathbf{G})$ crosses over from $\sim 0$, for fully incommensurability, to 1 for fully commensurability.
-In panel (a) of Fig.~\ref{sk_g} we report the values of $S(\mathbf{G})$ averaged over the last 10 ns of the simulations for both systems, together with the behaviors of each individual curve as a function of time in panel (b).
+In panel (a) of Fig.~\ref{fig:sk_g} we report the behaviors of each individual $S(\mathbf{G})$ as a function of time, together with the averaged values of $S(\mathbf{G})$ over the last 10 ns of the simulations for both systems.
 It is possible to notice that, by varying the coverage and the temperature of the systems, $S(\mathbf{G})$ changes significantly; in particular, at low coverage and low temperature, $S(\mathbf{G})$ attains its maximum, instead at high coverage and temperature, $S(\mathbf{G})$ decreases significantly in both systems.
-Moreover, $S(\mathbf{G})$ is always higher in the Xe/GL system than in Xe/Au one.
+Moreover, $S(\mathbf{G})$ is always higher in the Xe/GL system than in the Xe/Au one.
 These data allow us to confirm quantitatively the qualitative analysis based on the final atomic configurations.